School of Nursing

 We place special emphasis on developing critical thinking skills and therapeutic techniques through both classroom and clinical experiences.
 Most of your classes will be held in the state-of-the-art Nursing Technology Center (NTC), which offers nursing students dozens of specialized labs and enhanced learning environments such as the Pendill Home Care Suite and the Benda-Drake Intensive Care Simulation Room.
 You’ll also receive hands-on training at local and regional healthcare facilities.

-The nursing shortage in the U.S. has reached epidemic proportions, so the job market for graduates is good.
+NMU's program boasts one of the best job placement rates in the university with more than 90 percent of graduates finding work in six months of graduation.
 Along with positions in hospitals, clinics and physician offices, nurses also work in business, occupational, community and home health care settings.

 School of Nursing•email@example.com•906-227-2834

 If you have college credit and want to find out what will transfer to NMU, please visit www.nmu.edu/transfercredit